nus-cs2103-AY2122S2/tp/docs/team/benmurphyy.md

   * Revamped Graphical User Interface (GUI) to suit the application
     * Added new views to the GUI to view the new different types of information that can be stored in UniBook
       * Views include: the people view, modules view and groups view of UniBook
-      * Implementation required the addition of many classes, along with the complementing design and layout fxml files
+      * Implementation required the creation and integration of many classes, along with the complementing design and layout fxml files
-      * Handled integration of all the various GUI elements and views together to ensure a seamless User Experience (UX)
     * Added ease-of-use features such as clicking navigation
     * Styled GUI to make it more aesthetically pleasing
   * Added ability to manage university groups to UniBook
-    * What is it: A group in UniBook corresponds to a group related to a the user's studies in UniBook.
+    * What is it: A group in UniBook corresponds to a group related to a user's studies in UniBook.
 It stores a list of members, along with details such as a list of meeting times, which a student can easily view and manage
     * Designed and implemented `Group` and its related classes
-    * Added ability to store groups in storage.
   * Added ability to store different types of classes and variables in storage, to meet the needs of the application
     * Justification: As UniBook required a lot of additional classes to be added to AB3, storage had to be heavily modified to support them
     * Implemented all the JSON adapted versions of the model classes in UniBook so that they could be stored easily using Jackson